themisir/themisir/README.md

 ##### My blog:

 You can read my personal blog articles here at [themisir.com](https://themisir.com).
-It's mostly about software engineering, life and businesses.
+There is no primary theme of the blog, I just write about whatever comes to my mind at the moment.

 ##### Recommendations: